berrarence/Autonomous_Metro_Simulation/README.md

 1.Create a subway simulation with using python and algorithm structures

-2.Automatically find the shortest path between two stations using the least amount of tranfers
+2.Automatically find the shortest path between two stations using the least amount of transfers

 # Why it has a hybrid approach